 This sub-series of Militia Spotlight offers short, quickly digestible profiles that provide background on militia-related organizations.
 Each profile includes the name of the entity, its English-language meaning, its logo, and a description of its nature and activities, with the aim of answering three key questions:

 Broadly, is the entity a known fasail (armed group), a facade group intended to conceal the role of an armed group, or a social or media organization associated with an armed group?
+Or is it an Iraqi government organization controlled by members of an armed group?

 Who does the group target and where?
 For instance, domestic counter-U.S. operations, domestic counter-political/social moderate operations, or foreign counter-Saudi operations?
+Does the group target the human rights and / or freedom of expression of Iraqis?

 Next, the profiles review historic milestones in the group’s existence.